PhantomPayne/using-jsx-for-codegen-playground/Readme.md

 We should probably do something different if it doesn't exist like not create the .h.
 Hopefully we can find a better way to avoid the need for it anyway.

+NOTES
+* whitespace is sorta hard to control so templating for something like python might be hard.